LEON ROSSELSON SONG CATALOGUE

 This site attempts to rectify that, by providing as complete a database as possible of his extraordinary songs, and details of where they may be found.
 We do not provide copies, but do point readers to sources where the songs exist, so that they might be tracked down.
 Of necessity, I treat Leon's career as if he is a recording artist first and foremost, despite the fact that his primary activity has been as a live performer.

 Every one of Leon's surviving songs (to our knowledge) is detailed on this site, yet it is certain that Leon has written many more songs than are documented here.
 An exact tally is unknowable; in the notes to the 1990 CD, Rosselsongs for example, Leon mentioned "the 300 or so" songs he'd written to date; we have knowledge of only around half that number until 1990.
-Conversely, in an interview 26 years later Leon referred to a personal list of 'only' 317 to date, which adds much too few to his 1990 tally but still comfortably exceeds the ones we know of.
+Conversely, in an interview 26 years later Leon referred to a personal list of 317 to date, which adds much too few to his 1990 tally but still comfortably exceeds the number we know of.

 What can we say of the songs which remain undocumented?
 Very little.
 In the booklet accompanying The World Turned Upside Down (2011) Leon mentioned in passing, the first song he ever wrote: "Grace Kelly Calypso".
 Does anything survive of it?
 Elsewhere he mentions a song written for the Father Xmas Union (circa 1970) which, he says, "I have no memory of now".
 Similarly. in the afore-mentioned 2016 interview Leon remarked, "There are early songs of which I have no memory.
 "When a Million Stars..."
 What was that?
 "Graduation Day?"
 No idea.